LIP-Computing/ansible-role-os-controller/README.md

 * heat

 In addition a network node is installed in the same host.
 The network configuration is based in openvswitch.
+This role provide a task to create the initial networks, which fails in case all the services are not still up.

 It has been tested with Openstack Liberty on Centos 7.